kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidStatics.md

 <div class="example">

 A car weighing 2000 pounds is supported on the hydraulic lift shown below.
-What weight, $w$, is needed to support the car?
+What weight, $w$, is needed on the piston on the left in order to support the car?
 What is the pressure, in psi, of the hydraulic fluid?

 <div class="photo" style="width: 800px;  text-align:center">
 <img src="img\hydraulic_lift_car_exercise.svg">